 But before you worry, contracting HPV itself is not equivalent to getting cancer.

 Cancer develops slowly over time and HPV is a virus that can cause those developments, alterations, or changes to the body.
-This is why HPV prevention and education is so important.
+This is why HPV prevention and education are so important.
 Knowing you have HPV means that your doctor can make sure it doesn’t progress to cancer.

-In fact, many men we spoke to required their partners to educate them on the subject.
+It appears that there may need to be a shift to take this virus more seriously.
+Many men we spoke to required their partners to educate them on the subject.

 It’s not a virus that only affects cervixes

 Even though both parties can contract the virus, it’s often women who have to inform their partners.
-Aaron* says he learned about HPV from a previous partner, but didn’t get more information on his own about protection and infection rates.
+Aaron* says he learned about HPV from a previous partner but didn’t get more information on his own about protection and infection rates.

 When asked why he didn’t look into the virus more seriously, he explains, “I just don’t think, as a male, I’m at risk for HPV.
 I think most women have it more than men.
 A previous girlfriend of mine told me that she might have had HPV before, but she also wasn’t that knowledgeable of where she contracted it.”